AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

     * **profile**: The value of **profile** is an integer indicating highest AV1 profile supported by the receiver.
 The range of possible values is identical to **seq_profile** syntax element specified in [AV1]
     * **level_idx**: The value of **level_idx** is an integer indicating the highest AV1 level supported by the receiver.
 The range of possible values is identical to **seq_level_idx** syntax element specified in [AV1]
     * **tier**: The value of **tier** is an integer indicating tier of the indicated level.
 The range of possible values is identical to **seq_tier** syntax element specified in [AV1].
 If parameter is not present, level's tier is to be assumed equal to 0
+    * **level-asymmetry-allowed**:
+         This parameter MAY be used in SDP Offer/Answer to indicate whether level/profile asymmetry, i.e., sending media encoded at a different level and profile in the offerer-to-answerer direction than the level and profile in the answerer-to-offerer direction, is allowed.
+The value MAY be equal to either 0 or 1.
+When the parameter is not present, the value MUST be inferred to be equal to 0.
+The value 1 in both the offer and the answer indicates that level/profile asymmetry is allowed.
+The value of 0 in either the offer or the answer indicates that level/profile asymmetry is not allowed.

+         If level-asymmetry-allowed is equal to 0 (or not present) in either the offer or the answer, level/profile asymmetry is not allowed.
+         In this case, the level and profile to use in the direction from the offerer to the answerer MUST be the same as the level and profile to use in the opposite direction.

 * Encoding considerations:
   * This media type is framed in RTP and contains binary data; see Section 4.8 of [RFC6838].